Specs & Mods

 I don't like that the shifts are so variable.
 Sometimes they are pretty nice.
 Sometimes they are so violent that it sounds like damage.
 I'd like to have a clutch that gives me more pedal travel near the floor in the disengaged region of the travel.
 More disengage.
 Maybe that would help.

-Rebuilt driveshaft - with new OEM parts (done by Nick at PINA Motorsports in Kent Washington).
+Rebuilt driveshaft - with new OEM parts (done by Nick at PINA Motorsports in Kent Washington, in 2005).

 Hanger bearings modified by Lucas English to stiffen up the rubber parts with hot-melt plastic glue.